Gaviota Peak – Trespass Trail in Gaviota State Park and Los Padres National Forest

 View Gaviota State Park in a larger map

 Or view a regional map of surrounding Central Coast trails and campgrounds.

 This short hike visits a warm hot springs along the trail to Gaviota Peak in Gaviota State Park.

-This 2.6-mile loop steals a view over the 101 Freeway and the Gaviota Tunnel.
+This 2.6-mile loop steals a view over Highway 101 and the Gaviota Tunnel.

 This 6.5-mile loop tours scenic ridges in Gaviota State Park to arrive at a soaring overlook above the Gaviota Tunnel.

 This 2.5-mile hike just off Highway 101 visits wind-carved caves in Gaviota State Park with great ocean views.